Amarthgul/PersonalCodes/OSU/DESIGN6400/ISS/README.md

 - Most artists do not possess the technical ability to recreate the optical artifacts with physical accuracy; most scientists/engineers do not have the artistic experience to care about the subtle differences.

-This project aims to address these problems and conflicts.
-This project aims to address these problems and conflicts.
-The end product should supply animation and VFX productions a tool to replicate optical lens effect quickly and accurately.
-The user does not need to be an expert in optical physics or computer science but still able to obtain imaginaries faithful to the actual optics.
+This project aims to address these problems and conflicts, the end product can:

+- Be used by animators to add optical artifacts easily and accurately.

+- Be used by VFX artists to match the CGI sequences with live action footage.

 For the detailed goals, see section [1.4 - End Goal](#14---end-goal).

 ## 1.2 - Optical Artifacts